 - Double-sided tape: Yes, you could use regular tape but double-sided will keep folds and nice and tidy.

-Step one: Measure and cut the wrapping paper
+Step 1: Measure and cut the wrapping paper

 Roll out the wrapping paper and place the gift facedown on top of it.
 Before cutting, bring the paper up one side and over the top of the gift and all the way to the opposite edge.
 This will help ensure that you have enough wrapping paper to cover all sides of the box.
 All good?
 Now cut the paper.